Configuration and Discovery

 Configuring Global Manager

 First, create a Basic Credential for each stack.
 You will need to create a basic credential for each unique administrator account created on the stacks.
 If multiple stacks share an administrator username and password, you only need to create one credential.
-The Global Manager will use this basic credential to log into the stack for SSO only.
+The Global Manager will use this basic credential to log into the stack for all requests.

 To learn more on how to create a Basic Credential, see the section on Defining a Basic/Snippet Credential.